RAC Public Liability Insurance

 Public Liability Insurance gives your business the tailored cover needed to protect you from the legal costs that may be incurred from injuries to the general public, caused either by yourself or your staff.
-Here at the RAC, our public liability cover can be tailor-made to suit your specific requirements and is perfect for sole traders, and small to medium-sized businesses.
+Via the RAC, you can get public liability cover from Brightside that’s tailor-made to suit your specific requirements – a great solution for sole traders, and small- to medium-sized businesses.

 Why choose RAC?

 At the RAC we don’t believe in simply providing everyone with a ‘one size fits all’ policy.
-Our bespoke public liability insurance packages are designed to fit your exact specifications, as well as provide you a host of additional extras including:
+The bespoke public liability insurance packages offered by our trusted partner are designed to fit your exact specifications, as well as provide you a host of additional extras including:

-- Fast and friendly service from our expert staff in our UK business centre
+- Fast and friendly service from expert staff in a UK business centre.

-We also offer a range of optional extras so that you can get the cover your business really needs, including:
+You can also benefit from a range of optional extras so your business gets the cover it really needs, including:

 Public Liability Insurance

 As an employer you are liable for any client or general public injuries that were caused by your workers.
 As a result, your business needs the right cover to get the necessary protection against any claims made against your business.
 Public Liability Insurance is the most popular form of insurance used by small businesses to get that vital protection against those liabilities.
 It is important to remember that even a small scratch to an individual can lead to considerable costs to your business.
 Apart from having to pay out a sizable fine, businesses can also find themselves having to pay legal fees if the claim goes to court.
-With the RAC Public Liability Insurance package, we are also able to offer Employers’ Liability, Contract Works and Tools, ensuring you are covered for all these eventualities.
+With an RAC Public Liability Insurance package, fulfilled by Brightside, you can include cover for Employers’ Liability, Contract Works and Tools, making sure you’re covered for all these eventualities.